- 3 February, Nice

 The Local, a French newspaper, says that since the beginning of 2016, foreign hotel bookings in France is down 10 percent, and air travel to the country is down 20 percent.
 It also reported that wealthy tourists from the US, Asia, and the Middle East have gone elsewhere for ritzy travel.

-The International Business Times says that Japanese tourism in France is down 46 percent, Russian tourism is down 35 percent, Italians tourism down 28 percent, and Chinese tourism is down approximately 20 percent.
+The International Business Times says that Japanese tourism in France is down 46 percent, Russian tourism is down 35 percent, Italian tourism down 28 percent, and Chinese tourism is down approximately 20 percent.

-Travel bloggers have said that taxi driver protests, and strikes by rail workers and trash collector have added to the dip in hotel occupancy.
+Travel bloggers have said that taxi driver protests, and strikes by rail workers, plus trash collectors, have added to the dip in hotel occupancy.

 Islamist jihadist (mostly ISIS) operational tempo in France in 2015 was, statistically, one attack ever other month.
 Some were small scale, and some were large and punishing.
 Islamist jihadist (mostly ISIS) operational tempo in France in 2016 so far has nearly been double that of 2015.
 These operations have been small but punishing.
 None of this bodes well for there remainder of 2016.